Soro82/book-horse-riding-lesson/README.md

 | 500 Error Page | Admin raises an exception | 500 Error Page opens | Passed |
 |  | Click on Take Me Home | Returns to Home Page | Passed |

+### Fixed Bugs
+* The validation to check if a booking time exists for a user was preventing other users from making a booking at the same time.
+I added a check to see if the time was booked for the user making the request.

 ## References

 ### Credits